 “After that, I was on international duty with the Under-21s.
 It was transfer deadline day and I got a phone call saying Burnley wanted to take me,” Keane told The Guardian.

 “It was a bit harsh [from Van Gaal], judging me on one game, but I suppose when you are coming through at Man United you know if you get that chance you need to take it.”

 He earned a £30million move to Everton in 2017 and has now made over 200 Premier League appearances.

 Love made his United debut in a 2-1 defeat against Sunderland in 2016, while his Europa League debut also resulted in a loss.

-The defender was brought to Sunderland by David Moyes but struggled with injuries and recently signed for fellow League One side Shrewsbury Town.
+The defender was brought to Sunderland by David Moyes but struggled with injuries and now plays for League Two side Salford City.